ChicagoElixir/elixir-companies-in-chicago/README.md

 # Elixir Companies in Chicago
-A list of Chicago companies with Elixir in production.
+A list of Chicagoland companies with Elixir in production.
 To add/update a company see the [contributing guidelines](#contributing).

+---

 ### [Albert](https://www.albert.io/) | River North